indisofyar/Seed-Garden/README.md

 # Seed-Garden

-# Short summary (150 words)
+# Summary
-Seed garden is a mobile game which helps people destress.
-It includes a collection of NFTs.
+Seedgarden is a casual cozy mobile game which enables users to manage the health of their garden, collect plants and mint their plants as NFTs.

 # Profit model
 Seed garden